 FINE ARTS EESD has a proud tradition of valuing the importance of visual and performing arts education.
 Because the arts enhance the academic and socio-emotional development of children, we continue to include dance, music, theatrical experiences, and visual arts throughout the K-8 continuum.
 Students receive fine arts instruction throughout the year.
-The curriculum at each grade level builds on the learning in prior years.
-Examples of fine arts education include:
+The curriculum is articulated - each grade level building on the knowledge learned the prior year.
+Examples of our fine arts education include:

-- Parsons Junior High School offers students the opportunity to be involved in Beginning, Intermediate, Advanced, or Jazz Band; these bands have received top honors in competitions throughout the state.
-Vocal performance groups include Special Concepts, Concert Choir, Star Choir, and Music in Motion (includes dance), some of which have been recognized for excellence in both state and local venues.
-Parsons also offers an Art elective. - At Mistletoe, the music program encompasses a wide range of experiences, including K-5 music appreciation classes, 4th and 5th-grade choir, 5th-grade band, 6-8 Bulldog Show Choir (vocal/dance performing group), 6-8 Advanced Choir, and 6-8 Bulldog Band.
-In addition, Mistletoe offers an after-school Art Club (3rd-8th) and an Art elective for 6-8 grades.
-Within classrooms, student interact with a wide range of visual and performing
+Parsons Junior High School offers students the opportunity to be involved in Beginning, Intermediate, Advanced, or Jazz Band, (these bands have received top honors in competitions throughout the state), or for vocalists, award-winning vocal performance groups, Music in Motion and Special Concepts,

+- (recognized for excellence in both state and local venues), and additionally, Parsons offers Concert Choir and Star Choir. - At Mistletoe, the music program encompasses a wide range of experiences, including K-5 weekly music appreciation classes, 4th and 5th-grade choir, 5th-grade band, 6-8 Bulldog Show Choir (vocal/dance performing group), 6-8 Advanced Choir, and 6-8 Bulldog Band.
+In addition, Mistletoe offers an after-school Art Club and an Art elective for 6-8 grades.
+Within classrooms, students interact with a wide range of visual and performing arts experiences, enjoy practicing towards key performances, and learn essential skills that serve to enhance their overall development as children. - Boulder Creek provides many wonderful opportunities for each student to develop and discover his or her musical talents.
+Every middle school student at Boulder Creek School has the opportunity to take part in either choir or a guitar class.
+For students who enjoy instrumental music, Boulder Creek's band program offers a year-long program with instruction in most wind instruments and percussion.
+Instruments are loaned to students, allowing students the chance to learn an instrument, be a member of a team, and perform.
+Band also prepares students for the high school's advanced band.